Ornamental grasses are increasingly being used in our landscapes as an alternative to shrubs.

 Here in Austin, we prune our big grasses back in late January.
 Floridians can start chopping in early January, while our northern friends may have to wait until later in spring.

 Start with a very sharp pair of hedge clippers, such as these from Fiskars, available via Amazon.

 The 10-inch blades on these clippers will help you to get through any clump of grass quickly.
 Be sure to sharpen your blades frequently, as the grass will dull them.

 Some gardeners use a hedge trimmer or even a chainsaw on older and tougher grass clumps.

-Next, put on a long-sleeved shirt; the blades can be quite sharp!
+Next, put on a long-sleeved shirt as the blades of grass can be quite sharp!

-Warm-season grasses that are taller than 3 feet should be cut back to 4 to 6 inches from ground level.
-Shorter mature plants can be cut back to about 3 inches.
+Warm-season grasses that are taller than three feet should be cut back to four to six inches from ground level.
+Shorter mature plants can be cut back to about three inches.

 Prune cool-season grasses back by two-thirds.

 Some ornamentals, such as Fakahatchee grass (Tripsacum dactyloides), are evergreen in some parts of the country.

 For these types, just rake through them a couple times a season with gloved hands to draw out any dead material.